 Her book Strange Duets: Impresarios and Actresses in the American Theatre, 1865-1914 (The University of Iowa Press Studies in Theatre History and Culture Series, 2006) won the 2008 Joe A. Callaway Prize for Best Book on Drama or Theatre conferred biennially by NYU’s Department of English.
 She co-edited Passing Performances: Queer Readings of Leading Players in American Theater History (1998) and Staging Desire: Queer Readings of American Theater History (2002), The Gay and Lesbian Theatrical Legacy: A Biographical Dictionary of Major Figures of the American Stage in the Pre-Stonewall Era (2005); and Showing Off, Showing Up: Studies of Hype, Heightened Performance, and Cultural Power (2017), all for the University of Michigan Press.
 Her article entitled "Riding, Scarring, Knowing: A Queerly Embodied Performance Historiography" (Theatre Journal, December 2012), won the 2013 Outstanding Article Award from the Association for Theatre in Higher Education (ATHE) and Honorable Mention for the Oscar Brockett Essay Prize of the American Society for Theatre Research (ASTR).

-She has served on the editorial boards of The University of Iowa Press, the Theatre in the Americas Series of Southern Illinois University Press, Theatre Survey, and Theatre History Studies, as well as on the Publications Committee of the American Theatre and Drama Society (ATDS).
-She is a former Secretary of the American Society for Theatre Research (ASTR) and a former member of both the Executive Committee of ASTR and the Executive Board of the ATDS.
-She has been Book Review Editor as well as an Editorial Board member of Theatre Survey.
-She is an elected member and current Board member of the College of Fellows of the American Theatre.
-She also currently serves as Associate Editor of the Animal Lives Series of the University of Chicago Press.
+She has served on the editorial boards of The University of Iowa Press, the Theatre in the Americas Series of Southern Illinois University Press, Theatre Survey, and Theatre History Studies, as well as on the Research and Publications Committee of ATHE.
+She is a former Secretary and Executive Board member of ASTR and a former board member of the American Theatre and Drama Society and Interdisciplinary Nineteenth Century Studies.
+She is also an elected member and former Board member of the College of Fellows of the American Theatre.
+She currently serves as Associate Editor of the Animal Lives Series of the University of Chicago Press.
 Since 2017, she has co-directed the Summer Institute in Human-Animal Studies jointly sponsored by the international Animals and Society Institute and the University of Illinois at Urbana-Champaign.